What to see in Malta in 3 days

 ,regionOfInterest=(1564,1200))

-If you want to experience the neighbourhood in a different and authentic way, here are my recommendations:
+If you are looking to experience the neighbourhood in a different and authentic way, these are my recommendations:

-Soho is, without a doubt, London's best dining destination.
-There isn't a 'typical gastronomy' here, but rather a perfect representation of the world: you can have an Australian brunch for breakfast, enjoy Japanese ramen in a hidden spot for lunch, and dine on signature Spanish tapas for dinner.
-It's the place where culinary trends are born that then travel the globe.
+Soho is, without argument, the best dining room in London.
+There is no 'typical gastronomy' here, but a perfect representation of the world: you can have an Australian brunch, eat Japanese ramen in a hidden spot and have signature Spanish tapas for dinner.
+It is the place where culinary trends are born that then travel the globe.

 ,regionOfInterest=(3000,2000))